Debt Payoff Calculator

 What is a debt payoff calculator?

-A debt payoff calculator estimates how long it may take to pay off debt based on balance, interest rate, payment amount, and extra payments.
+A debt payoff calculator estimates how long it may take to pay off debt based on balance, interest rate, monthly payment, and extra payments.

 How can I pay off debt faster?